 For people who already have a home, one way to pay for the perfect engagement ring is to take out a home equity loan.
 The equity in your home can now be used for a wide variety of purchases, including an engagement ring.
 With available loan amounts from $35,000 to $150,000 and a fixed interest rate locked in for the desired term, a Discover Home Equity Loan can be an attractive option.

 Because the loan is secured by your home, rates are generally more competitive than unsecured methods of financing like credit cards and personal loans.
-Also, Discover Home Equity Loans offers no application fees, no origination fees, no prepayment penalties, and no closing costs.
+Also, Discover Home Equity Loans has no application, origination, or appraisal fees, and no cash is required at closing.

 As a homeowner, you may already benefit from tax deductions for your mortgage payments.
 Unlike interest on a credit card or personal loan, interest on home equity loans is often fully tax deductible (consult a tax advisor).
 Using a home equity loan to pay for your engagement ring may give you the added benefit of having tax-deductible interest.